-- Completion of the Core Courses with a grade of at least a B and an overall GPA of 3.0 or higher. - A total of 30 semester hours of course work with the following requirements: - o 21 hours must be graduate-level course work, - 18 hours must be in the major area, - 6 must be in supporting work, (non-core biology/chemistry graduate or upper division course). - Completion of the MOL 698A and 698B thesis courses in sequential semesters.
-Students must be enrolled in the 698B course the same semester as graduation
+- Completion of the Core Courses with a grade of at least a B and an overall GPA of 3.0 or higher. - A total of 30 semester hours of course work with the following requirements: - o 21 hours must be graduate-level course work, - o 18 hours must be in the major area, - 6 must be in supporting work, (non-core biology/chemistry graduate or upper division course). - Completion of the MOL 698A and 698B thesis courses; Must be enrolled in the 698B course the same semester as graduation